bowtoes/NAeP/readme.md

 What the program can/will be able to do:
 1. [ ] Wisp Extraction:
    * [ ] Extract all weems embedded in arguments to separate, individual files.
-   * [ ] Extract all weems AND convert those weems to oggs.
+   * [ ] Extract all weems AND convert those weems to separate oggs.
-   * [ ] Convert all embedded weems to ogg files directly, without extracting them.
+   * [ ] Convert all embedded weems to ogg files directly, without extracting them to separate files.
 2. [ ] Bank Extraction:
     Same capabilities as wisp extraction, with one addition:
    * [ ] Recursive extraction: search all passed bank files for weems referenced in other bank/wisp files passed on command-line.
 3. [ ] Weem-to-ogg Conversion:
-   * [ ] All passed weems (and extracted weems, if specified) are converted to ogg, either in-place or to separate files.
+   * [ ] All passed weems are converted to ogg, either in-place or to separate files.
+   * [ ] All extracted weems can be similarly converted automatically.
 4. [x] Ogg Revorption:
     * [x] All passed oggs are revorbed, either in-place or to separate files (`..._rvb.ogg`).
-    * [ ] All generated oggs can be similarly revorbed automatically.
+    * [ ] All converted weems can be similarly revorbed automatically.
+5. [x] Logging:
+   Not really a focused `feature` of the program, but logging options.
+    * [x] Option for successively quieter output.
+    * [x] Option for completely silent output, no errors or critical messages at all.
+    * [x] Option for debug output, turning on all possible logs.
+    * [x] Option for turning off color output.
-5. Videos:
+* [ ] Videos:
-    * Maybe?
+    Maybe?
 If so then:
    * [ ] Video extraction.
    * [ ] Audio rip from videos, either embedded or from extracted.

 ## Build
 I only have a linux system and do not have convenient access to a Windows system, so